PubMed Integration in EasySLR

 Copy Query

-Once your search string is finalised, click "Create Copy" to duplicate it exactly for record-keeping.
+Once your search string is finalised, click "Copy Query" to duplicate it exactly for record-keeping.

 Note: While AI features can assist and speed up the review process, users should be aware that large language models (LLMs) may produce incomplete or incorrect results.
 Clear and well-defined protocols are essential for reliable AI support.
 All AI outputs should be carefully reviewed, and the final judgment and decision-making responsibility always rests with human reviewers.